Four of Diamonds: 2018–2020: Single releases

-In July 2019, they performed at Bristol Pride, and later headlined their first show at Borderline, London.
-In August 2019, they performed as musical guests at CBBC's Summer Social event and Manchester Pride.
-On 19 September 2019, Four of Diamonds released their fifth single, "Eating Me Up", accompanied by a music video.
-Spindle described the song as "empowering, raw and relatable", and featured it on their playlist.
-On 31 October 2019, the group released a single titled "Long Way To Go", accompanied by a music video.
-Yasmin explains that the song has a double-meaning: it can be interpreted as describing being lied to in a relationship or about the importance of self-acceptance.
+In July 2019, they performed at Bristol Pride, and later headlined a show at Borderline, London.
+In August 2019, they performed as musical guests at CBBC's Summer Social event, as well as Manchester Pride.
+On 19 September 2019, they released their fifth single, "Eating Me Up", accompanied by a music video.
+Spindle described the song as "empowering, raw and relatable" and featured it on their playlist.
+On 31 October 2019, the group released the song "Long Way To Go", accompanied by a music video.
+Broom stated that the song has a double-meaning: it can be interpreted as describing being lied to in a relationship or about the importance of self-acceptance.

-On 7 February 2020, the group released "Let Me Love You", which was followed by the release of "Superstar" in collaboration with Dutch producer Joe Stone on 27 March 2020.
+On 7 February 2020, the group released "Let Me Love You", a cover of the 2004 song by Mario.
+It was followed by the release of "Superstar" in collaboration with Dutch producer Joe Stone on 27 March 2020.
 On 29 May 2020, Four of Diamonds released "The Writer" featuring Nigerian singer Mr Eazi, which Robin Murray of Clash described as "a neat pop burner with a taste of afrobeats".
 In November 2020, they released the song "Never Learn My Lesson" via Fascination after parting with EMI.
+Their final single prior to their hiatus, "Your Problem", was released in December 2020.
+Five years afterwards, Broom revealed that the COVID-19 pandemic] played a large role in their decision to split since they could not perform live due to lockdowns Following her comments, the Four of Diamonds Instagram account hinted as a potential reunion.